 Netaji Subhas Chandra Bose International Airport permits connectivity to the city along with some other countries of Europe.
 This domestic terminal is well-connected to the city and major towns.
 Prepaid taxis can be hired from the airport to Kolkata city.

-Howrah and Sealdah are the two railway stations that connect well with other big stations and a gateway to Northeastern India.
+Howrah and Sealdah are the two railway stations that connect well with other big stations and are a gateway to Northeastern India.
 Once you deboard, you will need to cover the remaining distance by some means of public transportation.

 Kolkata has fairly well-connected roadways.
 You can plan on booking an interstate or private bus, hire a cab or you can ride here via your own car or bike as well if it suits you.